lichess-org/pgn-viewer/README.md

   pgn: 'e4 c5 Nf3 d6 e5 Nc6 exd6 Qxd6 Nc3 Nf6',
 });

-// lpv is an instance of Ctrl, providing some utilities such as: lpv.goTo('first');
+// lpv is an instance of PgnViewer , providing some utilities such as: lpv.goTo('first');
 lpv.goTo('next');
 lpv.flip();
 console.log(lpv.game);
-// see more in ctrl.ts
+// see more in pgnViewer.ts
 ```

 ### Configuration